henrik/octopress/source/_posts/2015-07-19-apple-watch-day-58.markdown

 ![Screenshot: Nazca Lines](https://dl.dropboxusercontent.com/u/546793/blog/watch2/nazca.png)

 I've added *so* many reminders and calendar events from my wrist.
 I love it.
 You're at the breakfast table, phone on your desk, and you say "remind me in 15 minutes to bring the cake to work".
+Or you're packing for a trip and you say "remind me tomorrow at 10 to pack the Apple Watch charger".

 It's so easy and works really well.

-What I'm still missing is an app to make audio notes.
-Maybe a good one will come with watchOS 2, when third-party apps get access to the microphone.
-I want the notes to be audio, not transcribed to text, because those notes are often about some English book title or movie that Swedish Siri would not get right.
+I still would like to be able to make audio notes-to-self.

 Looking up topics on Wikipedia is wonderful when it works.
 I had a super cool moment (in the nerd sense of "super cool") when I was on a trampoline with my baby brother, mentioned that something looked like those lines in South America, said I think they're called the Nazca Lines, told my watch "tell me about the [Nazca Lines](https://en.wikipedia.org/wiki/Nazca_Lines)", and it did. *All this while bouncing on a trampoline.*